History of Indian circus: Birth of modern Indian circus

 In 1879, the Royal Italian Circus by Giuseppe Chiarini toured India.
 Before all his shows started, he would tell the audience that India did not have a proper circus and would have to wait many more years to develop one.
 In addition, he offered "a thousand British Indian rupees and a horse" as a gift to anyone who could repeat his daring stage effects within six months.

-When his show was going on in Bombay, Balasahib Patwardhan, the king of the Kurundwad princely state of Sangli (today’s Kolhapur) also came watching it.
-Balasahib was accompanied by Vishnupant Chatre, the keeper of his stable and riding master at the stables.
-Chatre had some experience with teaching horses also.
-Accepting the challenge, Chatre announced that he will perform the same in Kurundwad within three months.
+When Chiraini's show was going on in Bombay, Balasahib Patwardhan, the king of the Kurundwad princely state of Sangli (today’s Kolhapur) also came to see it.
+Balasahib was accompanied by Vishnupant Chhatre, the keeper of his stable and riding master at the stables.
+Chhatre also had some experience with teaching horses.
+Accepting the challenge, Chhatre announced that he would perform the same in Kurundwad within three months.
 Failing that, he promised Chiarini that he would return "ten thousand British Indian rupees and the top ten horses."
-On March 20, 1880, Chatre came to perform his circus at the Kurundwad Palace Grounds.
-But Chiarini, after his performance in Kolkata, who was worried about not even having the money to go back, did not come to see it.
+On March 20, 1880, Chhatre came to perform his circus at the Kurundwad Palace Grounds, but Chiarini, worried about not having the money to go back after his performance in Kolkata, did not come to see it.

-Vishnupant Chatre bought most of the circus equipment from Chiarini.
-Within a year, he formed a new circus company called the Great Indian Circus.
-This is the first circus company in India.
-Chatre's Great Indian Circus toured various parts of India (including the same venue where the Chiarini's performance was held in Bombay) and other places including Sri Lanka, Singapore, Kuala Lumpur, Jakarta and Japan.
-He eventually merged his circus company with his cousin's company to form a new company called the Karlekar Grand Circus.
+Vishnupant Chhatre bought most of the circus equipment from Chiarini.
+Within a year, he formed the first circus company in India, the Great Indian Circus.
+Chhatre's Great Indian Circus toured locally in India (including the same venue where the Chiarini's performance was held in Bombay) and internationally in locales such as Sri Lanka, Singapore, Kuala Lumpur, Jakarta and Japan.
+He eventually merged his circus company with his cousin's to form a new company called the Karlekar Grand Circus.
 The Karlekar Grand Circus lasted until 1935.